Cover Letter

 5. Submit Your Marketing Materials To The Hiring Manager

-Woman tries to get her foot in the door at a company
+Woman on laptop tries to get her foot in the door at a company

 Bigstock

-Once you're connected to the hiring manager you can, of course, share your resume with him or her.
+Once you're connected to the hiring manager you can, of course, share your resume with them.
 However, keep in mind that many other candidates are doing the same thing.
 It would be smart, therefore, to look for a way to make your candidacy stand out.

-The best way to stand out from the competition is to write a disruptive cover letter, where you can tell your connection story and get hiring managers at "Hello."
+The best way to stand out from the competition is to write a disruptive cover letter, where you can tell your connection story that will get the hiring manager's attention.
 Remember that you never get a second chance to make a first impression.

 6. Build Connections In The Company On LinkedIn

-Man tries to get his foot in the door at a company
+Man on laptop tries to get his foot in the door at a company

 Bigstock